metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 ### Circular dependencies won't work

-If some of your sources point to targets that point back to the same sources, Metabase won't be able to create a sankey chart.
+If some of your sources point to targets that point back to the same sources, Metabase won't be able to create a Sankey chart.

 ## Sankey data options

-To select which columns Metabase should use as the source, target, and values for the sankey chart, click on the **settings** icon in the bottom right to view the **Data** tab.
+To select which columns Metabase should use as the source, target, and values for the Sankey chart, click on the **settings** icon in the bottom right to view the **Data** tab.

 ![Sankey data options](../../images/sankey-data-options.png)